 Step 3: Development

-When the final design files are ready, send them with any note on functionality.
+When the final design files are ready, send them with any notes on functionality.
 We'll then set an official development start date and timeline with the client.

 Step 4: Revision and Testing

-Once I'm finished with the build and testing things per the scope document, I'll send you a link to the staging server.
+Once I'm finished with the build and have tested things per the scope document, I'll send you a link to the staging server.
 You'll get a chance to look things over before the client gets eyes on it.
 This stage allows you to test functionality, provide feedback, and ask questions.

 Frequently Asked Questions